 published by Dreamte ch press

-Topics relevant to EMPLOYABILITY: Business Valuation methods and Factors for Computation of Business Worth are related to employability; this is attained through assessment component mentioned in course handout.
+MPLOYABILITY: Business Valuation methods and Factors for Computation of Business Worth are related is attained through assessment component mentioned in course handout.

 Catalogue prepared Dr. Amit Saha

 by

 Recommended by 4 th Board of Studies, 11 th July, 2024

 the Board of Studies

 on

 Date of Approval by 24 th Academic Council meeting held on 3 rd August 2024

 the Academic

 Council